 The OODA Loop model was developed by Col. John Boyd, USAF (Ret) during the Korean War.
 It is a concept consisting of the following four actions:

-This looping concept referred to the ability possessed by fighter pilots that allowed them to succeed in combat.
+This looping concept referred to the ability possessed by fighter pilots to cycle through the four actions that allowed them to succeed in combat.
 It is now used by the U.S. Marines and other organizations.
 The premise of the model is that decision-making is the result of rational behavior in which problems are viewed as a cycle of Observation, Orientation (situational awareness), Decision Making, and Action.
 Boyd diagramed the OODA loop as shown in the figure below:

 Cycling Through OODA

-An entity (whether an individual or an organization) that can process this cycle more quickly than an opponent can “get inside” the opponent's decision cycle and gain the advantage.
+An entity (whether an individual or an organization) that can process this cycle more quickly than an opponent can “get inside” and disrupt the opponent's decision cycle to gain the upper advantage.

 Carry out the conceived decision.
 Once the result of the action is observed, you start over.
-Note that in combat (or competing against the competition), you want to cycle through the four steps faster and better than the enemy, hence, it is a loop.
+Note that in combat or when competing against others, you want to cycle through the four steps faster and better than the competition, hence, it is a loop, rather than a one-time affair.

 The loop doesn't mean that individuals or organizations have to observe, orient, decide, and act, in the order as shown in the diagram above.
 Rather, picture the loop as an interactive web with orientation at the core, as shown in the diagram below.
 Orientation is how we interpret a situation, based on culture, experience, new information, analysis, synthesis, and heritage